rmolinari/thesis_1999/1999_thesis.typ

 ]

-We are now ready to describe the various patterns made by the successive cycle-states.#footnote[Such as Athens, Sparta, Hamburg, #sym.dots.h.
+We are now ready to describe the various patterns made by the successive cycle-states.#footnote[Such as Athens, Sparta, Hamburg, #sym.dots .
 Oh, no, that's something else.]
 To do this we first need to introduce some definitions and notation.

 Consider a stage $s$, and the states that all the various cycles of strategy $alpha$ are in at the end of stage $s$.
 We will call this arrangement the _pattern of strategy $alpha$ at stage $s$_, and denote it by $pattern(s) = pattern(s)(alpha)$.
-The notation used to represent patterns is based on the row structure of the cycles, $pattern(s)$ will be given as a finite sequence, one term each for those rows $row(j)$ of the strategy with at least one cycle in a state other than 0.
+The notation used to represent patterns is based on the row structure of the cycles. $pattern(s)$ will be given as a finite sequence, one term each for those rows $row(j)$ of the strategy with at least one cycle in a state other than 0.
 Each term in this sequence will itself be a finite sequence, one term each for the cycles of row $row(j)$ (say) in a state other than 0.